Dioxins and dioxin-like compounds: Chemistry

 There are 209 PCB compounds.
-Analogously to PCDDs at least two lateral chlorines in each ring in positions 3,4, and/or 5 are needed for dioxin-like activity.
-Because the AH receptor requires a planar (flat) structure, only PCB congeners that can rotate freely along the C—C axis between the rings can attach the receptor.
+Analogously to PCDDs, at least two lateral chlorines in each ring in positions 3, 4, or 5 are needed for dioxin-like activity.
+Because the AH receptor requires a planar (flat) structure, only PCB congeners that can rotate freely along the C–C axis between the rings can bind to the receptor.
 Substituents in ortho-positions 2 and 6 prevent rotation and thus hinder the molecule from assuming a planar position.
 Mono-ortho congeners (one Cl in 2, 2', 6, or 6') have minimal activity.
-No significant dioxin-like activities have been noticed, if there are two or more o-chlorines.
+No significant dioxin-like activities have been noticed when there are two or more ortho-chlorines.
 Brominated dioxins and biphenyls have similar properties, but they have been studied much less.